shashikant-punia/Low-Level-Design/Tasks-Scheduler/readme.md

-# Problem Statement: Design a multi-threaded task scheduler with n threads which has the capability to schedule recurring tasks or one-time tasks.
+# Design a multi-threaded task scheduler with n threads which has the capability to schedule recurring tasks or one-time tasks.

 # Use Cases: